 So which plants can purify your air?

-Most of the plants below don’t filter out every single one of the chemicals above, but they all play a part in helping.
+Most of the air-purifying plants below don’t filter out every single one of the chemicals above, but they all play a part in helping.
 Here is our low-down on the best purifiers for filtering out the nasties in your home or workplace.

 This scored incredibly highly for NASA, ticking the boxes for all but ammonia.
 Pretty impressive!
 It is a beautiful and romantic plant, with its signature trailing leaves.
 It grows fairly quickly and looks great on a shelf or hanging up.